 The Steps to Adoption

-- FYC will contact you to set up a meeting with an adoption specialist.
-The foster-adopt parents can discuss their preferences about an adopted child's gender and age, the parent’s personal strengths, the family's make-up and home situation, and other issues.
+- Talk with FYC staff about meeting with an adoption specialist.
+At the meeting, the foster-adopt parent(s) can discuss preferences about a child or youth's gender and age, the parent’s personal strengths, the family's make-up and home situation and other issues.

 - When the foster parent is ready, the adoption specialist guides her or him through the process of a legal Adoptive Placement.